 The push for productivity

-Canadian SME adoption lags the US, but the pandemic and a shortage of skilled workers have helped accelerate buy-in, according to Mike Daly, VP of sales, Canada and USA, at Montreal-based integrator Rotalec.
+Canadian SME adoption lags the US, but the pandemic and a shortage of skilled workers have helped accelerate buy-in, according to Mike Daly, vice-president of sales, Canada and USA, at Montreal-based integrator Rotalec (at the time of the interview).
 “Collaborative is becoming very large, and I think in the next one to three years, it’s probably going to double or triple.”

 Contrary to what many believe, the growth of robotics is not about eliminating people.
 A Statistics Canada study released last November linked robotic deployment with a modest increase in headcount.
 What the push is really about, the researchers found, is productivity.